VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 If `-clusterMode` is enabled, then `-datasource.url`, `-remoteRead.url` and `-remoteWrite.url` must contain only the hostname without tenant id.
 For example: `-datasource.url=http://vmselect:8481`.
-`vmselect` automatically adds the specified tenant to urls per each recording rule in this case.
+`vmalert` automatically adds the specified tenant to urls per each recording rule in this case.

 The enterprise version of vmalert is available in `vmutils-*-enterprise.tar.gz` files at [release page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) and in `*-enterprise`